zogar1993/jsonkraken/README.md

 but if I did, it would be reasonable to add all other custom serialization options, and that would make JSONKraken slightly more complex than intended.
 This simple yet standard formatting should suffice.
+- For your peace of mind, validations are not performed when not necessary (like circular reference check on construction or type check on deserialization)

 ## Change Log